 March: Libby Harricks Memorial Address

-In March next year, Jacquie Petrusma will deliver Deafness Forum Australia’s prestigious Libby Harricks Memorial Address in Hobart, in partnership with The Shepherd Centre.
+On Tuesday, 11 March 2025, Jacquie Petrusma will deliver Deafness Forum Australia’s prestigious Libby Harricks Memorial Address in Hobart in partnership with The Shepherd Centre.

 Having a state Health Minister share her insights in her Address is a remarkable milestone for Deafness Forum Australia and our official partner, The Shepherd Centre, underscoring our mission to elevate awareness and influence policy in hearing health.